Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 9. ListView Control Drag Drop Events

-The CatId unbound textbox is the [Link Master Fields] Property value of the first subform.
+The CatID unbound text box on the main form is assigned to the [Link Master Fields] property of the first subform.

-The Product Code in the third unbound textbox (p_ID) is linked to the [Link Master Fields] property value of the second subform on the View Tab Page.
+Similarly, the p_ID unbound text box (holding the product code) is linked through the [Link Master Fields] property of the second subform on the Edit tab page.

 Normal View of the Screen.